 Ruth Fredman Cernea Great Latke Hamantash Debate

-Now in its fourth year in Kansas City, this Great Debate features two teams debating the relative virtues of these two traditional Jewish delicacies, the potato latke – associated with Hanukkah, and the hamantashen – a delicious cookie served during the Purim holiday.
+Now in its fifth year in Kansas City, this Great Debate features two teams debating the relative virtues of these two traditional Jewish delicacies, the potato latke – associated with Hanukkah, and the hamantashen – a delicious cookie served during the Purim holiday.

 The Great Latke-Hamantash Debate was born at the University of Chicago’s Hillel House in the winter of 1946 when Jewish professors tapped into their cultural identity in a light-hearted and humorous way to counter the isolation and fear the Jewish academic world experienced after World War II.
 The debate provided their Jewish students with an opportunity to view their professors in a relaxed environment.

 The Great Debate has become a tradition on college campuses, synagogues, Jewish Community Centers/Campuses and Jewish Federations throughout the country bringing together debaters of diverse backgrounds.

 Event Chair Melanie Allmayer was inspired to bring The Great Latke-Hamantash Debate to Kansas City to honor the memory of her beloved aunt, Dr. Ruth Fredman Cernea, who edited the book, The Great Latke-Hamantash Debate, a collection some of the best materials from debates over the years.

 From its inaugural event at the University of Chicago in 1946, the Latke Hamantash Debate has been an entertaining afternoon of witty repartee and laughter about the relative merits of Latkes and Hamantashen, staples of Jewish cuisine.
 We will be serving latkes and hamantashen, of course.
 For more information, contact our office.